Difference Between Salary Account and Savings Account

 Account holding

-A salary account is usually an individual account, i.e. you cannot open it jointly with another person, and you are the chief signatory of this account.
-However, you can open them jointly with other people – spouse, parents, children, for instance, when it comes to savings accounts.
+A Salary Account is usually an individual account, i.e., you cannot open it jointly with another person, and you are the chief signatory of this account.
+However, when it comes to Savings Accounts, you can open them jointly with other people – spouse, parents, or children.

-Despite the difference between salary account and savings account, we can also find many similarities between them.
+Despite the difference between Salary Accounts and Savings Accounts, we can find many similarities between them.
 These include:

 • Both accounts have quick and easy processes for opening.